slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 You’re either part of the solution or part of the problem.

+Hints:

 - Use «we».
 Mean it and take responsability.
 - Bring options to the table.
 It’s easier to negotiate down.

 > *"To quiet a crowd or a drunk, just whisper.
 Calm is contagious."
 -- Kevin Kelly*